Fitbit Inspire 2 full review

 While it’s the company’s entry-level tracker, it boasts nearly all the fitness features of the top-end Sense at 70% of the cost.
 It’s also nearly a third cheaper than the company’s other non-smartwatch tracker, the Charge 4.

 It lacks the complex health functions of the smartwatches but offers just about everything you need in terms of simple and even quite advanced fitness tracking, from step count to sleep quality.
+And the battery life is the best we've seen from any Fitbit.

 The Fitbit Inspire 2 replaces both the original Inspire and Inspire HR, and joins Fitbit's other non-smartwatch activity tracker, the Charge 4; read our comparison of the Inspire 2 and the Charge 4.
 While the Inspire 2 lacks the built-in GPS and altimeter, we think it's a better choice for many in terms of features for the price.